Paternity and Child Support FAQs

 Is the father of my unborn baby responsible for medical bills?

-Scarlet's Question: Is it true that the father of your unborn baby has to split the medical bills with you?
-And if so, how would I go about filing for that?
+Scarlet's Question: I've heard that the father of your unborn baby has to split the medical bills with you.
+How would I go about filing for that?

-Brette's Answer: You need to file a paternity/support case.
+Brette's Answer: You need to file a case with the court to establish paternity and child support.

 Can I file for child support if I think he's the father?